ljunggren/boozang-docs/README.md

 ### Events

-There are three types of event supported in Boozang: Click, Keypress and Change.
+There are three types of events supported in Boozang: Click, Keypress, and Change.
 These are fairly straightforward, but not obvious which event will be captured during a recording.
-See below list of actions and what event will be generated.
+See below list of events that will be generated for different recording scenarios.

 - Click events: Generated when clicking buttons or page elements.
 Not generated when clicking inside a form or on a checkbox.
 - Change events: Generated when filling inputs in forms and clicking mouse, tab, or enter
-- Key events: Generated when pressing keyboard when selecting input.
+- Key events: Generated when pressing keys in special circumstances.

 This might seem contra-intuitive, but guarantees that form fills are recorded as stable as possible.
-Usually, regardless of users habits (using mouse or tab key) forms should be recorded the same way.
+Usually, regardless of user habits (using mouse or tab key), forms should be recorded the same way.

 **Mouse click events**